-Postbox in wall of Longcroft Farm
+Postbox in wall of The Stable House

-Edward VII (ER VII) Postbox in wall of Longcroft Farm.
+Edward VII (ER VII) Postbox in wall of The Stable House, on Longcroft Lane.
 Recently renovated and in immaculate condition.

-HP3 149, Longcroft Lane, Longcroft Farm, Bovingdon, HP3 0JJ.
+149, Longcroft Lane, The Stable House, Bovingdon, HP3 0JJ.
 GR TL023032

-Letter box in wall of Garden Gottage, Green Lane
+Letter box in wall of Garden Cottage, Green Lane

 This is a private black letter box (GR - George V 1910-1936)) fitting the character of the village, set in wall of Garden Cottage, at junction of Green Lane/Bovingdon Green.
-It is at risk from a planning permission.
 GR TL011030.